 Taking it easy becomes even more crucial during the last few months.
 Your body is so tired and more likely to enter pre-term labor.

 Drink one gallon of water per day

 I always considered myself a big water drinker.
-After all, I don’t drink anything else, other than tea.
-So when I heard the advice that I should drink one gallon—or 16 (8 ounce) cups—of water per day, I thought I had it down pat.
-Just to be safe, though, I measured out a cup and started keeping track of just how many I downed for the day.
+I don’t drink anything else, other than tea.
+So when I heard that I should drink one gallon—or 16 (8 ounce) cups—of water per day, I assumed I already was.
+Just to be safe, though, I began measuring and keeping track of how many cups I downed for the day.

-Surprisingly, I barely made it to 10 cups, and that’s with me putting in some effort.
-After this experiment, I even wondered whether I was drinking the recommended eight cups of water that everyone—pregnant or not—should drink.
-I never knew how difficult it would be to drink 16 cups of water, but I try to make it a point to.
-In a twin pregnancy, staying hydrated can often stave off contractions and keep your internal body well hydrated.
+Surprisingly, I barely reached 10 cups, and that’s with me putting in some effort.
+I even wondered whether I was drinking the eight cups of water that everyone should drink.
+I never knew how difficult drinking 16 cups of water is, but I tried to make it a point to.
+In a twin pregnancy, staying hydrated can keep contractions away and your body hydrated.

 Limited to no travel